2600hz/kazoo/lib/proper-1.0/README.md

 clash, simply include PropEr's header file before EUnit's.
 That way, any instance of `?LET` will count as a PropEr `?LET`.

-### Using PropEr under Erlang/OTP R13B03 or older

-PropEr makes heavy use of recursive types, which are unsupported on versions of the Erlang/OTP distribution prior to R13B04.
-To compile PropEr on such a system, add `{d,'NO_TYPES'}` to the `erl_opts` option inside `rebar.config`.
-This enables the spec+type-stripping parse transform included in PropEr, which fixes the problem by stripping all type information from PropEr's source files during compilation.

 Incompatibilities with QuviQ's QuickCheck
 -----------------------------------------

-We have generally tried to keep PropEr's notation and output format as compatible as possible with QuviQ's QuickCheck, to allow for the reuse of existing testing code written for that tool.
-However, incompatibilities are to be expected, since the two programs probably bear little resemblance under the hood.
+PropEr's notation and output format has been kept quite similar to that of QuviQ's QuickCheck in order to ease the reuse of existing testing code written for that tool.
+However, incompatibilities are to be expected, since we never run or owned a copy of QuviQ's QuickCheck and the two programs probably bear little resemblance under the hood.
 Here we provide a nonexhaustive list of known incompatibilities:

 *   `?SUCHTHATMAYBE` behaves differently in PropEr.
 *   `proper_gen:pick/1` differs from `eqc_gen:pick/1` in return value format.
 *   PropEr handles `size` differently from QuickCheck.
-*   `proper:module/2` accepts options in the second argument instead of the first
+*   `proper:module/2` accepts options in the second argument instead of the first; this is for consistency with other `module/2` functions in Erlang/OTP.